 - Consider upgrading to a newer, more efficient AC unit.
 While the unit’s initial cost may be higher, the savings in energy costs over time can offset the cost.

 - Ensure that your home is properly insulated and sealed.
 This helps to prevent cool air from escaping and hot air from entering, which reduces the workload on your AC unit and lowers your energy bills.

 - Use a programmable thermostat to control the temperature in your home.
 This allows you to set the temperature higher when you are away from home or sleeping, which saves energy and reduces your bills.

 - Perform regular maintenance on your AC unit.
 This includes changing the air filters, cleaning the coils, and ensuring the unit functions properly.
 Regular maintenance helps to ensure that your unit is running efficiently and can lower your energy bills over time.

 The Importance of Professional AC Maintenance

 While regular maintenance is essential for keeping your AC unit running efficiently, having your unit professionally serviced at least once a year is also important.
 A professional AC technician can identify and repair any issues with your unit before they become larger, more expensive problems.

-At Shipton’s Heating and Cooling, we understand the importance of controlling your energy bills.
+At Shipton’s Heating & Cooling Ltd, we understand the importance of controlling your energy bills.
 Our team of experienced HVAC technicians can help you determine the best ways to reduce your energy consumption and lower your bills.
 Whether you need a new, energy-efficient AC unit or regular maintenance on your existing unit, we can provide the services you need to stay comfortable and save money.